Our strengths of character make us who we are.

 The Character Challenge has a curriculum for teaching strengths and virtues to teens experiencing challenges.
 By exploring positive role models and discussing how protagonists demonstrate good character, they develop a foundation of self-worth and learn the value of working hard, building healthy relationships and regulating their behaviour.

 Another great book on this topic is Positive Psychology at the Movies, by Ryan Niemic, Education Director of VIA Institute on Character.
 Dr Niemic regularly reviews movies that promote positive behaviours and explore positive psychology themes.
-Check out his latest list of top films!
+Check out his list of top films in 2015!

 To learn more ways to apply positive psychology in your life, download your free eBook: 7 Ways to Apply Positive Psychology.